wonday/react-native-orientation-locker/README.md

 5. For Windows, getting information on device orientation and tracking its changes will only be possible on devices with an orientation sensor.
 If the device running your application does not have the appropriate hardware to support tracking device orientation, `getDeviceOrientation()` will return UNKNOWN.

 #### To Run example on Windows Tablet (This will allow one to view modules full functionality)
-1. Run `yarn start:windows`.
-2. In a new window, run `npx react-native run-windows --release`.
+1. Open example/windows/example.sln in Visual Studio.
+2. Go to Project > Publish > Create App Packages.
+3. Certificate password is "password".
+4. Select "Sideloading" and hit "Next".
+5. Hit "Yes, use the current certificate" and hit "Next".
+6. Choose desired output location and hit "Create".
-3. Navigative to 'example\windows\AppPackages\example\example_1.0.0.0_Win32_Debug_Test' folder and copy it over to desired tablet.
+7. Got to output location and copy example_<version>_Test directory over to tablet device.
-4. On tablet open 'example_1.0.0.0_Win32_Test\example_1.0.0.0_Win32.appx'.
-5. Hit 'Install' if app has never been installed on tablet before, or 'Renstall' if previous version has been installed.
-6. Hit 'Launch' to launch example.
+8. On tablet device open APPXBUNDLE File and hit "Install" (make sure tablet is in developer mode).
+App should launch after install is complete.
+9. Turn on tablet mode on device to see locking to a UI orientation functionality.

 ### Installation
 #### Using yarn (RN 0.60 and and above)